 - Information Technology

 Research and compare UTS subjects with our previous study content and learning outcomes.

-Complete the Application for Credit Recognition (PDF, 436kB).
+Complete the Application for recognition of prior learning (PDF, 404kB).

 Attach your certified official academic records (transcripts) and qualifications, along with any documentary evidence that may support your application.
 This includes, but is not limited to

 - Subject outlines - must include topics covered, class hours, type of assessment, textbooks used and note the year in which the relevant subjects were completed.

 - Comparison table - must match the details of the completed previous study with the details of the UTS subject for which recognition is being sought (subject learning objectives, content and assessment).

 - Portfolio - must showcase previous work like design or multimedia projects, drawing or photography.

 Submit the application form and documentation at our Student Centre.

 Note: Any recognition of prior learning granted may not meet the accreditation requirements of professional bodies and organisations.
 Please seek advice from the accreditation body on whether the basis for the awarding of prior learning still meets their requirements.